 - 2 cups oat flour

-- 2 teaspoon sugar I use organic raw sugar
+- 2 tsp sugar I use organic raw sugar

-- 1 cup milk you can use any milk you have on hand
+- 1 cup almond milk you can use any milk you have on hand

 - Mix Dry Ingredients: In a large bowl, combine oat flour, ground cinnamon, baking powder, and salt.
 Set aside.

-- In a separate bowl whisk together milk and egg.
+- Prepare Wet Ingredients: In a separate bowl, whisk together milk and egg.
 Add sugar to the wet ingredients and mix until well combined.

 - Preheat and Oil the Pan: Heat a frying pan over medium heat.
-Coat with a little bit of olive or coconut oil.
-I use a special brush to spread the oil evenly across the pan's surface.
+Coat it with a small amount of olive or coconut oil.
+You can use a pastry brush to spread the oil evenly across the pan's surface.

-- Once the frying pan is hot add a tablespoon of batter on the pan.
-Cook about one minute until little bubbles start to build and edges look a bit dry.
+- Once the frying pan is hot, add a tablespoon of pancake batter on to the pan.
+Cook for approximately 2 to 3 minutes, or until you start to see that the edges appear slightly dry.